 The principal terms of the DSU Plan are as follows: each director who is not a full-time salaried officer or employee of the Corporation or any of its subsidiaries is eligible to participate in the DSU Plan.
 Each eligible director has an account in his or her name to which the DSUs are credited and held until he or she ceases to be a director of the Corporation.
-The number of DSUs credited to his or her account is calculated by dividing the amount of the annual cash compensation by the market value of one (1) Common Share on the applicable expiration date being the last business day of December of the Corporation's fiscal year, and credited to their account on January 15 of the following year, unless otherwise determined by the HR Committee together with the Governance Committee.
-For the purposes of the DSU Plan, "Market Value" on any particular day means the market value of one (1) Common Share on such day which shall be calculated on the basis of the closing price for a Common Share on the TSX on that day, or if at least one (1) Common Share shall not have been traded on the TSX on that day, on the immediately preceding day for which at least one (1) Common Share was so traded.
+The number of DSUs credited to his or her account is calculated by dividing the amount of the annual cash compensation by the market value of one Common Share on the applicable expiration date being the last business day of December of the Corporation's fiscal year, and credited to their account on January 15 of the following year, unless otherwise determined by the HR Committee together with the Governance Committee.
+For the purposes of the DSU Plan, "Market Value" on any particular day means the market value of one Common Share on such day which shall be calculated on the basis of the closing price for a Common Share on the TSX on that day, or if at least one Common Share shall not have been traded on the TSX on that day, on the immediately preceding day for which at least one Common Share was so traded.
 DSU holders are credited annually additional DSUs in an amount equal to the dividends paid on the Common Shares.
 Under no circumstances shall DSUs be considered shares of the Corporation nor shall they entitle their holder to the rights normally conferred on shareholders of the Corporation.
-During Fiscal 2023, the DSU plan was amended to include provisions for US Directors.